opensearch-project/documentation-website/_observing-your-data/ad/dashboards-anomaly-detection.md

 ## General requirements for anomaly detection visualizations

 Anomaly detection visualizations are intended for use with time-series data (real-time or historical).
-The following visualization types are used frequently for time-series data: line, area, vertical bar, and Time Series Visual Builder (TSVB).
+The following visualization types are used frequently for time-series data: line, area, vertical bar, and time-series visual builder (TSVB).

 ## Configuring admin settings